What Does 'CTC' Actually Mean? Why Your Take-Home Is Always Lower

 The number on your offer letter and the number in your bank account are never the same.

-CTC (Cost to Company) is the total annual cost your employer incurs to employ you — and it includes several components you never see as monthly cash.
-The gap between your CTC and your actual monthly in-hand pay typically ranges from 15–30%, depending on your salary structure, and it surprises almost everyone the first time they see their first payslip after joining.
+Cost to Company is the total annual cost your employer carries to employ you, and it includes several things you will never see as monthly cash.
+The gap between CTC and actual in-hand pay usually runs somewhere between 15 and 30% depending on how your salary is structured.
+It catches out almost everyone on their first payslip.

-The confusion is understandable: recruiters and offer letters lead with the CTC number because it's the biggest, most impressive figure — but it was never meant to represent your monthly take-home in the first place.
+The confusion is understandable.
+Recruiters and offer letters lead with CTC because it is the largest and most impressive figure available.
+It was never designed to describe your monthly take-home.

 Reading an actual offer letter right now?
 Paste it in and we'll pull out the numbers, flag clauses like these automatically, and show your real monthly in-hand.